 Formatting Selected Characters in a Cell

-Dealing with Font Settings explains how to format text in cells, but it only explains how to format all of the cell content.
+Dealing with Font Settings explained how to format cells but only how to format the content of the wntire cells.
 What if you want to format only selected characters?

-Aspose.Cells supports this feature too.
-This topic explains how to we use this feature effectively.
+Aspose.Cells supports this feature.
+This topic explains how to use this feature.

 Formatting Selected Characters

-Aspose.Cells provides a class, Workbook that represents a Microsoft Excel file.
-The Workbook class contains the Worksheets collection that allows access to each worksheet in an Excel file.
+Aspose.Cells provides a class, Workbook, that represents a Microsoft Excel file.
+The Workbook class contains a Worksheets collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the Worksheet class.
 The Worksheet class provides a Cells collection.
 Each item in the Cells collection represents an object of the Cell class.

-- Start Index, the index of the character that the selection starts from.
+- Start Index, the index of the character to start the selection from.

 - Number of Characters, the number of characters to select.

-The Characters method returns an instance of the FontSetting class that allows developers to format the characters in the same way as they would a cell as shown below in the code example.
-In the output file, in the A1 cell, the word 'Visit' will be formatted with the default font but 'Aspose!' is bold and blue.
+In the output file, in the A1" cell, the word ‘Visit’ is formatted with the default font but ‘Aspose!’ is bold and blue.

 Activating Sheets and Making an Active Cell or Select a Range of Cells in the Worksheet

 An active sheet is the sheet that you’re working on in a workbook.
 The name on the tab of the active sheet is bold by default.
 An active cell, meanwhile, is the cell that’s selected and into which data is entered when you begin typing.
 Only one cell is active at a time.
-The active cell is highlighted by a heavy border to make it show up against the other cells.
+The active cell is surrounded by a heavy border to make it show up against the other cells.
 Aspose.Cells also allows you to select a range of cells in the worksheet.

-The following example shows how to activate a worksheet and make an active cell in it.
-In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column as their first visible row and column.
+The following example shows how to activate a worksheet and make a cell in it active.
+The scrollbars are scrolled to make the 2nd row and 2nd column as their first visible row and column.

 Formatting Rows and Columns